jandaa/my-cloud/README.md

 Additionally, you'll have to purchase a domain name and point it to your home IP.
 This template heavily relies on using [Cloudflare](https://www.cloudflare.com) as your DNS provider but can easily be adapted to any other.

+I've developed this setup over an extended period.
+The purpose of this repo is to hopefully save others the time and pain it took me to get setup and running.

 ## Services

 Here is a list of the different services that are deployed with this project.
 For services which do not interest you, you can easily remove them from the project.